SvenGroot/Ookii.CommandLine/docs/Validation.md

 usage help.
 For example, the `ValidateRangeAttribute` will show a usage help message like "Must be between 0 and 100."
 These messages will be added to the end of the argument's description.

-The only exception is the `ValidatePatternAttribute`, which does not know the intent of the pattern and can therefore not provide a meaningful help message to the user.
+The only exceptions is the `ValidatePatternAttribute`, which does not know the intent of the pattern and can therefore not provide a meaningful help message to the user, and the `ValidateNotNullAttribute`.
 In this case, you should manually add a message to the argument's description to make the intent clear.

 If you don't wish to include a validator's message in the usage help, you can turn this off using the `IncludeInUsageHelp` property, which all built-in validators with usage help provide.
 You can